 This article contains general legal information and is not a complete statement of the law.
 You should obtain specific advice about your own circumstances and not rely upon this article until you have done so.
-Divorce Lawyers Brisbane at Best Wilson Buckley Family Law will not accept any liability or responsibility for loss occurring (including negligence) as a result of any person or entity acting or refraining from acting in reliance on any material contained herein.
-Information current as at date of posting.
+Best Wilson Buckley Family Law Pty Ltd will not accept any liability or responsibility for loss occurring (including negligence) as a result of any person or entity acting or refraining from acting in reliance on any material contained herein.
+Information current as at the date of posting.

 © Best Wilson Buckley Family Law Pty Ltd 2013

 Liability is limited by a scheme approved under professional standards legislation